kuhumcst/korp-setups/README.md

 Docker commands
 ---------------
 > _NOTE: all commands must be run in a directory containing a `docker-compose.yml` file!_
+>
+> _It is likely that the filesystem permissions are set up in such a way that these commands must be run as a superuser, e.g by prepending them with `sudo`._

 ### Building base images
 To build image(s) and store them in the local Docker repo, but _not_ run them: